 Used Robot Automation

-When investing used robot automation, it is essential to plan for future expansion or changes.
-Planning for future is not always straightforward, one of the first step will be to outline the concepts, then review with an expert in robotics or the project manager in charge of your project.
-The two main considerations for selecting a used robot will be payload and working envelope.
+When investing second-hand robots, it is essential to plan for future expansion or changes.
+Planning for future is not always straightforward, one of the first step will be to outline the concepts, then review with an expert in robotics or the project manager in charge of the project.
+The two main considerations for selecting a used robot is the payload and working envelope.

-Follow these strict procedures to certify industrial used robots:
+Follow these strict procedures to certify second-hand robots:

 - Clean, prepare and paint used robots with a 2-part epoxy paint for extra protection from the outside.